armolo23/Red-Link/README.md

 print(f"Attack impact score: {impact:.4f}")
 ```

-## Research Context
+## Research questions

-This framework emerged from the recognition that as multi-agent AI systems become more prevalent in production environments, traditional security testing approaches that evaluate every possible vulnerability become prohibitively expensive.
-AgentRedChain explores whether statistical sampling techniques can maintain evaluation quality while significantly reducing the number of tests required.
+I'm particularly interested in how attacks propagate through agent networks, how you test for adversarial robustness when the system itself is distributed, and how you assign liability when failures emerge from interactions rather than individual components.
+These are empirical questions that need systematic testing infrastructure.

-The sparse evaluation approach draws inspiration from educational assessment, where Item Response Theory has successfully modeled student abilities and question difficulties from incomplete test data.
-By adapting these techniques to security testing, the framework attempts to predict unobserved vulnerabilities from a limited set of executed tests.
+The sparse evaluation hypothesis is that Item Response Theory techniques can transfer from educational assessment to adversarial security testing.
+Whether this actually works remains an open question requiring rigorous empirical validation.

-## Limitations and Disclaimers
+## What this is not

-### Experimental Nature
+This is not validated research.
+The framework's core claim that sparse sampling maintains evaluation quality while reducing costs is theoretical.
+No empirical studies have verified effectiveness against real-world data.

-AgentRedChain is a research prototype intended for academic investigation and controlled security testing.
-The framework's core hypothesis—that sparse sampling can maintain evaluation quality while reducing costs—has not been validated through empirical studies with real-world data.
+The approach requires advance knowledge of which behaviors to test.
+Novel vulnerabilities from agent interactions will be missed.
+Only predetermined injection points are evaluated.
+Dynamic adversarial adaptation is unexplored.

-### Performance Claims
+Performance metrics in the codebase are aspirational targets, not measured results.
+Statistical models may not generalize across architectures or attack types.
+IRT assumptions may not hold in adversarial contexts.

-Any performance metrics mentioned in the codebase or documentation represent theoretical targets based on statistical sampling theory, not measured results from production deployments.
-Users should conduct their own validation before relying on the framework's assessments.
+## Validation needed

-### Security Considerations
+Moving from experimental tool to validated approach requires empirical studies comparing sparse evaluation against exhaustive testing across diverse architectures.
+Both cost reduction and vulnerability detection accuracy must be measured.
+Whether IRT assumptions hold in security contexts is an open question.

-This tool is designed for authorized security testing only.
-Users are responsible for obtaining appropriate permissions before testing any systems they do not own.
-The attack scenarios included are intended for defensive research and should not be used for malicious purposes.
+Traditional red-teaming enumerates comprehensively.
+Sparse evaluation accepts incomplete testing for reduced cost, but only if statistical models accurately predict untested scenarios.
+This needs testing.

-## Project Structure
+## Project structure

 ```
 agentredchain/
 ├── src/
 │   ├── agents/       # Multi-agent chain construction
 │   ├── attacks/      # Attack scenario generation
-│   ├── evaluation/       # Vulnerability scoring and analysis
+│   ├── evaluation/   # Vulnerability scoring
 │   └── utils/        # API management and cost tracking
 ├── notebooks/        # Demonstration notebooks
-├── tests/               # Unit and integration tests └── DISCLAIMER.md        # Important usage warnings
+└── tests/           # Unit and integration tests
 ```

-## Contributing
+## Security notice

-As an experimental research project, AgentRedChain welcomes contributions from the security and AI research communities.
-Please review the contribution guidelines before submitting pull requests.
-Areas of particular interest include empirical validation studies, alternative sampling strategies, and extensions to the attack library.
+This tool is for authorized security testing only.
+Do not use for malicious purposes.
+Do not deploy for production assessment without rigorous validation.
+Users are responsible for obtaining appropriate permissions before testing systems they do not own.

 ## License

-This project is released under the MIT License.
-See the LICENSE file for complete details.
+MIT License.
+See LICENSE file for details.

 ## Contact

-For questions about the research methodology or potential collaborations, please open an issue on the GitHub repository.
+For questions about the methodology or potential collaboration, open an issue on the repository.